19 November 2023

 Parable of the talents - piggy bank

-Teacher Talk: In the same way that we put money into a piggy bank to be used later when something needs to be done or bought, when He created you, God put talents inside you, to be used later for the things He has prepared for you to do (reference: Ephesians 2:10 “God planned for us to do good things and to live as he has always wanted us to live”).
+In the same way that we put money into a piggy bank to be used later when something needs to be done or bought, when God created you, God also put talents inside you, to be used later for the things prepared for you to do (reference: Ephesians 2:10 “God planned for us to do good things and to live as he has always wanted us to live”).

 When we use these talents, we grow as people, we help other people and show them how awesome God is.
 We can tell our family and friends the talents that we see in them too, so that they are encouraged to use their talents too.

 If we don’t use and grow the talents that God has given us, it’s like filling up a piggy bank with money and then never using it – the money is wasted and the piggy bank has no purpose.
 If we don’t use and grow what God has put inside us, it is wasted and we don’t find our purpose (reference: 1 Peter 4:10 “Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others.
 So use your gift well”).

 These talents can be things that we do, e.g. organising, encouraging, leading, or they can be more like personal characteristics, e.g. wisdom, compassion, generosity.

 Brainstorm on the whiteboard (or verbally if one isn’t available) a list of talents that God has put inside you, people you know.
 Have the children write on a piece of paper a talent that they would like to have/develop/grow in, fold up the paper and put it inside the piggy bank.